Zafrulla Khan

-Sir Chaudhry Mohammad Zafarullah Khan (Note: محمد ظفر اللہ خان) (6 February 1893 – 1 September 1985) was a Pakistani diplomat and jurist who served as the first foreign minister of Pakistan.
-After serving as foreign minister he continued his international career and is the only Pakistani to preside over the International Court of Justice.
-He also served as the President of the UN General Assembly.
-He is the only person to date to serve as the President of both UN General Assembly and the International Court of Justice.
+Sir Muhammad Zafrulla Khan (Note: محمد ظفر اللہ خان) (6 February 1893 – 1 September 1985) was a Pakistani independence activist, diplomat and jurist who served as the first Minister for Foreign Affairs from 1947 to 1954.
+After serving as foreign minister, he continued his international career and is the only Pakistani to-date to preside over the International Court of Justice.
+He also served as the President of the United Nations General Assembly.
+He is the only person to-date to serve as the President of both UN General Assembly and the International Court of Justice.

 Zafarullah became one of the most vocal proponents of Pakistan and led the case for the separate nation in the Radcliffe Commission which drew the countries of modern-day South Asia.
-He moved to Karachi in August 1947 and became a member of Pakistan's first cabinet serving as the country's debut foreign minister under the Liaquat administration.
+He moved to Karachi in August 1947 and became a member of Pakistan's first cabinet, serving as the country's debut foreign minister under the Liaquat administration.
 He remained Pakistan's top diplomat until 1954 when he left to serve on the International Court of Justice and remained on the court as a judge until 1958 when he became the court's vice president.
 He left the Hague in 1961 to become the Permanent Representative of Pakistan to the United Nations, a position he served until 1964.

-Before he served in The UN he fought for Palestinian Interest thus it made him a hero well respected by the Arab Masses.
+Before he served at the UN, he fought for Palestinian interest thus it made him a hero well respected by the Arab masses.
 In 1963, he became president of UN General Assembly State of Palestine in a de facto capacity.
 He left the UN in 1964 to return to the ICJ and, in 1970, he became the first and only Pakistani to serve as the President of the International Court of Justice, a position he maintained until 1973.
 He returned to Pakistan and retired in Lahore where he died in 1985 at the age of 92.
 Khan is considered a prominent figure in Pakistan.
 He authored several books on Islam both in Urdu and English.